 BY DR. FRANCIS McMANAMON, CHIEF ARCHAEOLOGIST OF THE DEPARTMENT OF THE

-The safe arrival of the skeletal remains found in Kennewick at the Burke Museum of Natural History & Culture in Seattle today opens a new chapter in resolving the mystery of these bones' age and ancestry.
+The safe arrival of the skeletal remains found in Kennewick at the Burke Museum of Natural Discover History in Seattle today opens a new chapter in resolving the mystery of these bones' age and ancestry.

 There are many unanswered questions.
 As the federal agency responsible for implementing the Native American Graves Protection and Repatriation Act of 1990 (NAGPRA), the Department of the Interior believes that the Act provides both the legal foundation and the flexibility to proceed and find scientific answers.